Shrey0561/Shrey0561/README.md

   </marquee>
 </p>

-I'm curious about human behavior and driven to find meaning in the mess.
-I use data to explore the *why* behind what people do and translate those insights into clarity and action.
+I am curious about human behavior and driven to find meaning in messy data.

-With a background in psychology and a growing focus on data analysis, I enjoy creating structure in workflows, decision-making, and sometimes even in the games I play.
-I thrive in spaces where curiosity meets logic, ideally with a controller in one hand and a notebook in the other 🎮
+With a background in psychology and a growing focus on data analysis, I use data to explore *why* people behave the way they do and translate insights into clear, actionable decisions.

+I enjoy bringing structure to ambiguity, whether that's within HR processes, customer behavior, or operational workflows.
+My projects span HR analytics, churn analysis, e-commerce behavior, and process bottlenecks.

+When I am not working with data, you'll probably find me gaming 🎮 or mapping ideas in a notebook.

 <div align="left">